mydogjavascript/final_project/README.md

                     factors?

         d.
 Identify data limitations
                 i.
-There are coonsiderably less data for >40km/h than <40km/h
+There are considerably less data for >40km/h than <40km/h
                 ii.
 Only driver and frontseat passengers are reflected in the data, backseat passenger data was not collected. iii.
 Speed at impact is estimated
                 iv.
 Data is for accidents occuring between 1997-2002
                 v.
-Data is specific to accidents where a vehicle was towed
+Data is specific to accidents where a vehicle was towed vi.
+Data has significantly more survived accidents than killed accidents so precision rate is not as high in killed accidents

-### 2. Review and understand the data
+### 2. Review and understand the data (Lauren present this part- Pandas Profile)

         a.
 Identify missing data